dariosky/afterdown/README.md

 	"action": "skip"	will ignore the file, leaving it on the source folder (this wouldn't trigger the notification email) "action": "delete"	delete the file from the source folder

-With the match, we can match the filename, but we can also add other filters:
+We can match the filename, but we can also add other filters:

 	"extension": ["avi", "mp4"]	will match the file extensions "size": ">500MB"	will match the file size (we can specify normal operator and a suffix M, K, B)

 When moving a file we can decide to specify other options:

-	"folderSplit": true		Will create a folder named like the filename (without extension) inside the current target "seasonSplit": true		Will try to extract the season&episode number from the filename and will put the files in target/Sxx/ folder
+	"folderSplit": true		Will create a folder named like the filename (without extension) inside the current target.
+Useful in Kodi if a target folder is set as (each film in its subfolder)
+	"seasonSplit": true		Will try to extract the season&episode number from the filename and will put the files in target/Sxx/ folder

 	"overwrite": "skip" | "rename" | "overwrite"	decide what to do when file exists on destination (default: skip)